 Around 2008, I met the avatar of artist Saskia Boddeke in the persistent world of Second Life where she showed her virtual art immaterial creations.
 Her avatar told me on a chat that her husband Peter Greenaway had said that "Since Second Life exists, cinema is dead".
 I then remembered his 1991 film Prospero’s Books, formally very much inspired by the Renaissance's experiments with perspective.
 The invention of perspective transformed the canvas into an open door into the virtual space of make believe, and the Renaissance blossomed into a generous profusion of immersive conceptual hyper-realism inhabited by gods, sorcerers, and fantastic demons, that also inspired Peter Greenaway's Prospero’s Books.
 In the 21st century, metaverses, by opening wide the doors of an infinite cyberspace, have given, via digital avatars, a massive access to a new kind of interactive and immersive dramas, of which Prospero’s Books is for me the machinima herald of our daily dystopian concentrationary future, dematerialized in wide open utopian baroque spaces inhabited by excessive virtual and bombastic chimeras.

-Directed by: Peter Greenaway.
-Produced by: Philippe Carcassonne, Kees Kasander, Michel Seydoux, Denis Wigman.
-Screenplay by: Peter Greenaway.
+Direction: Peter Greenaway.
+Production: Philippe Carcassonne, Kees Kasander, Michel Seydoux, Denis Wigman.
+Screenplay: Peter Greenaway.
 Editing: Marina Bodbijl.
 Photography: Sacha Vierny.
 Music by: Michael Nyman.
 With: John Gielgud, Michael Clark, Isabelle Pasco, Tom Bell.

 5 September 2019 21:30